-1. Once each year, each Branch may hold a Paper Contest under its own responsibility.

-2. The winner(s) of each Branch Contest may compete for the Region 8 Contest, held within the Region limits.
-A Branch may submit one paper for every 100 branch members or part thereof, with a maximum of three papers.

-3. An international jury will grade the written papers without knowledge of the identity of the author and of his school, and will decide which papers will be accepted for presentation at the oral finals.

-4. If accepted for the oral finals, the paper must be presented by one person only, although it may be authored by more than one.

-5. Each author must be a member of an IEEE Student Branch at the time of the original submission of the paper to the Branch Contest, and a member (student or not) of the IEEE at the time of the oral presentation.
+- 1. Once each year, each Branch may hold a Paper Contest under its own responsibility. - 2.
+The winner(s) of each Branch Contest may compete for the Region 8 Contest, held within the Region limits.
+A Branch may submit one paper for every 100 branch members or part thereof, with a maximum of three papers. - 3.
+An international jury will grade the written papers without knowledge of the identity of the author and of his school, and will decide which papers will be accepted for presentation at the oral finals. - 4.
+If accepted for the oral finals, the paper must be presented by one person only, although it may be authored by more than one. - 5.
+Each author must be a member of an IEEE Student Branch at the time of the original submission of the paper to the Branch Contest, and a member (student or not) of the IEEE at the time of the oral presentation.
 The work presented has to be completed before the student receives the engineering degree that entitles him/her to start preparing a doctoral thesis; and the submission of the paper to the Region 8 Contest must be completed within 12 months after graduation.
-A doctoral thesis is not considered.

-6. Although the original paper - i.e., the paper that was submitted to the local Branch Contest - may be written in any language, the paper that is submitted to the Region 8 Contest should be in English.
-The oral presentation shall be in English, as well.

-7. When entering a paper in the Region 8 Contest, each counselor will provide a document certifying that condition 5 is fulfilled, giving the IEEE membership number(s) of the author(s), and stating during which year(s) after high school the work has been performed.
+A doctoral thesis is not considered. - 6.
+Although the original paper i.e., the paper that was submitted to the local Branch Contest may be written in any language, the paper that is submitted to the Region 8 Contest should be in English.
+The oral presentation shall be in English, as well. - 7.
+When entering a paper in the Region 8 Contest, each SB Counselor will provide a document certifying that condition 5 is fulfilled, giving the IEEE membership number(s) of the author(s), and stating during which year(s) after high school the work has been performed.
 Any other useful information concerning the work and background is welcome.
-This document should be attached to the Student Paper Cover Sheet (see "Author guidelines on paper layout").

-8. Travel expenses (train 2nd class, or plane economy class for very long distances) will be provided by the Region 8 Student Activities Fund to one author of each paper accepted by the jury for oral presentation.
-Living expenses which may occur while attending the oral presentation may also be reimbursed; the guidelines for this reimbursement will be mailed to attendees before the presentation.

-9. The Life Member Fund is offering three prizes (the year 2006 amounts were respectively 800, 500 and 200 US Dollars).
-Furthermore, the Region 8 Student Activities Fund offers 250 US Dollars as the "Dick Poortvliet Award" to the branch where the winner comes from.

-10. If acceptable to the organizers of the conference at which the oral finals take place, the papers that have been accepted for oral presentation will be published in the proceedings of that conference; the final format of the papers should be in accordance with the conference proceedings' rules.
-An electronic version of the finalists' papers will also be published in the IEEE Region 8 SAC web pages.

-11. Published work is excluded from the Contest.
+This document should be attached to the Student Paper Cover Sheet (see "Author guidelines on paper layout"). - 8.
+Travel expenses (train 2nd class, or plane economy class for very long distances) will be provided by the Region 8 Student Activities Fund to one author of each paper accepted by the jury for oral presentation.
+Living expenses which may occur while attending the oral presentation may also be reimbursed; the guidelines for this reimbursement will be mailed to attendees before the presentation. - 9.
+The Life Member Fund is offering three prizes (the year 2009 amounts were respectively 800, 500 and 200 US Dollars).
+Furthermore, the Region 8 Student Activities Fund offers 250 US Dollars as the "Dick Poortvliet Award" to the branch where the winner comes from. - 10.
+Finalists selected by the Jury will be invited to present their papers at one of the Region 8 Conferences.
+If acceptable to the organizers of the conference at which the oral finals take place, the papers that have been accepted for oral presentation will be published in the proceedings of that conference and possibly included in IEEE Xplore Database.
+The final format of the papers should be in accordance with the conference proceedings' rules.
+An electronic version of the finalists' papers will also be published in the IEEE Region 8 SAC web pages. - 11.
+Published work is excluded from the Contest.
 Any paper subsequently published should mention an acknowledgement of the received award.